-We get a high volume of applications between July to October and it may take up to 6 weeks to process your application.
+We get a lot of applications between July and October.
+It may take up to 6 weeks to process your application.

 You'll need to tell the ATO you have a Medicare Entitlement Statement when you do your income tax return.
 Keep the statement for your records.